23-26 August 2023 – Firekeeper Process

 Thais Corral, World Future Council

-Among the Firekeepers are councillors of the World Future Council, such as Auma Obama (sociologist, matroness), Vandana Shiva (Alternative Nobel Prize winner, matroness), the philosopher/authors Bayo Akomolafe (Narrative Philosophy), Andreas Weber (“Enlivenment”) and Minna Salami (MsAfropolitan), MIT professor Otto Scharmer (Presencing / Theory U), Christian Felber (Economy for the Common Good), Helmy Abouleish (greening of the desert in Egypt), Marie-Claire Graf (Youth Ambassador for Climate), Carlos Álvarez Pereira (Vizepräsident Club of Rome) and many more engaged people from fields such as art, law, ethics, natural medicine, agriculture, politics, transformation, peace work.
+Among the Firekeepers are various councillors of the World Future Council, Vandana Shiva (Alternative Nobel Prize winner, matroness of the WEFo), the philosophers/authors Bayo Akomolafe (Narrative Philosophy) and Minna Salami (MsAfropolitan), MIT professor Otto Scharmer (Presencing / Theory U), Christian Felber (Economy for the Common Good), Helmy Abouleish (greening of the desert in Egypt), Marie-Claire Graf (Youth Ambassador for Climate), Carlos Álvarez Pereira (Vice President Club of Rome) and many more engaged people from fields such as art, law, ethics, natural medicine, agriculture, politics, transformation, peace work.